vedph/cadmus_core/Doc/core.md

 The summary information for items and parts used when browsing them is represented by classes `ItemInfo` and `PartInfo`, respectively.
 Currently, they represent only the essential metadata from each object.

 ## (B) Layers

+The *layers* namespace contains components related to the text layers.
+Text layers are collections of metadata, all connected to a base text, just like all the pages of a book are connected to its spine.

 ```plantuml
 @startuml